waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Goals
 1. **Wake Snorlax:** Needs Poke Flute & Power.
-   - *Status:* Talked to Director (Gentleman).
-Dialogue confirms "With that thing, you can tune into...".
+   - *Status:* In Lavender Radio Tower.
+Dialogue was ambiguous ("With that thing...").
    - *Issue:* EXPN Card NOT in Key Items list.
-Verifying with one more interaction.
+"UP-GRADE" is for Porygon.
+   - *Hypothesis:* Either EXPN Card is a flag, or I haven't received it yet.
-   - *Plan:* Verify Dialogue -> Exit Radio Tower -> Fly to Vermilion -> Battle Snorlax.
+   - *Plan:* Talk to Director again (A) -> Verify receipt -> Exit -> Fly Vermilion -> Tune Radio to 20 -> Wake Snorlax.
    - *Next:* Battle Snorlax -> Enter Diglett's Cave.
 2. **Collect Badges:** Thunder (Done), Marsh (Done).